Post-professional Doctor of Physical Therapy (PPDPT)

 Can I get a doctorate degree if I have a bachelor's degree in physical therapy but have not completed a master's degree?

 Yes.
 Many of our students with their highest degree being a bachelor in physical therapy have earned doctorate degrees.
 I am one of those individuals.
-These students would first need to enroll in our post-professional master of physical therapy (MSR) program that is also in an evening format.
-The MSR program is also 45-quarter units in length.
+These students would first need to apply to our post-professional Doctor of Physical Therapy (prior Bachelor's) DPT program that is also in an evening format.
+The PPDPT (prior Bachelor's) program is also 66-quarter units in length.

 Can I customize the program to better meet my clinical skill and interests?

 Yes.
 The student in the PPDPT has numerous elective options to help semi-customize his or her curriculum.
 The curriculum has nine-quarter units of electives built into it.
 The student may also opt to transfer in approved electives at the 500 and 600 levels from other universities.

 Message from the Program Director